gremlin/resolv-conf/README.md

 Gremlin
 =======

-This section contains notes for using this fork when building Agent.
+This section contains notes for using our fork of `resolv-conf` when building Agent.

-The expectation is that this fork will be kept synchronized with the upstream repository.
+The expectation is that our fork will be kept synchronized with the upstream repository.
 The upstream is quite stable so updates are expected to be infrequent.

 Automating the synchronization is not worth the effort.
-It will take a few hours to get that wrung out and about 30 minutes to document the process.
+It will take a few hours to get automation wrung out versus about 30 minutes to document the process.
+We'll just document.

-## Prepare
+## Prepare to Synchronize

 The local computer has to be prepared.
 This only needs to be done once.